Zhroyn/MyNotes/Notes/Program/CNote.md

   - static variables and external variables are already in place after a program is loaded into memory and is initialized just once.
 It’s initialization statement won't execute during runtime.
   - can’t use `static` for function parameters
   - static variables are initialized to zero if you don’t explicitly initialize them to some other value.
+  - static local varible can also hide global varible.
+  - static varibles are stored in static memory.
   - define static function

 - `extern`: declare a varible belonging to external storage class(i.e. external varible) which has static storage duration, file scope, and external linkage.